neoxic/lua-amf3/README.md

 | U29 (variable length) | 1 ..
 4 | -2^28 ..
 2^28-1 | 0 ..
 2^29-1    |
 | U32 (fixed length)    | 4      | -2^31 ..
 2^31-1 | 0 ..
 2^32-1    |

 All numeric data is stored as big-endian.
+All integral options check overflows.

 ### amf3.unpack(fmt, data, [pos])
 Returns the values packed in `data` according to the format string `fmt` (see above) along with the